Favourited 763 times

 We have a 3 year-old toddler to love and care for, if you are interested in child care shifts.
 We also take turns cooking daily shared meals.
 We expect volunteers to cook/assist in cooking about 2 meals per week and help keep the communal kitchen clean, but you are always welcome to do more!

-Tenting, a bus dorm and sometimes campers are available for volunteers.
+Tenting, and sometimes campers and/or buses are available for volunteers.
 You are welcome to bring your own sleeping accommodation.
 As mentioned, we live off-grid, so you will be using composting toilets.
 We do not have running water on the build-site yet, so we use our sauna and ponds for bathing.

-We offer food, trying to focus on what is grown or foraged but we are also still shopping for supplies, an outdoor kitchen, and the opportunity to learn skills and experience a more earth-based living environment.
+We offer food, trying to focus on what is grown or foraged but we are also still shopping for groceries, an outdoor kitchen, and the opportunity to learn skills and experience a more earth-based living environment.

 There are beautiful walking trails on and around the property; through forests, to rivers and waterfalls and canyon lookouts.
 The towns of Old and New Hazelton are not far from the property, accessible by walking or biking.
 On weekends there is a local farmers market in New town.
 There are music festivals in the area each summer, that most of the locals and visitors come out to!
 We like to arrange knowledge/activity shares for whoever is interested, last summer topics included meditation, acroyoga, massage, compost toilets and more.
 We have a library of books on homesteading, eco-building, permaculture, community living, mother earth, etc. that volunteers are welcome to dig into while staying here.
 There is plenty of space for people to have solitude or hang out together!